swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 ## Installing GraalVM

-The full instructions on setup can be found [here](https://docs.oracle.com/en/graalvm/enterprise/21/docs/getting-started/#install-graalvm-enterprise).
+The full instructions on setup can be found [here](https://docs.oracle.com/en/graalvm/enterprise/22/docs/getting-started/#install-graalvm-enterprise).

 A quick summary of the steps outlined in the link above are:

 1. Download the latest version of GraalVM EE for your OS from the [Download page](https://www.oracle.com/downloads/graalvm-downloads.html)
     - See earlier section, Downloading GraalVM
 2. You will need to download the following modules:
-    - Oracle GraalVM Enterprise Edition for JDK11 (Version 21.2.0)
+    - Oracle GraalVM Enterprise Edition for JDK17 (Version 22)
-    - Oracle GraalVM Enterprise Edition Native Image Early Adopter based on JDK11 (Version 21.2.0)
+    - Oracle GraalVM Enterprise Edition Native Image based on JDK17 (Version 22)

+3. The following modules are optional, based on your use case:
-    - GraalVM LLVM Toolchain module (Version 21.2.0)
+    - GraalVM LLVM Toolchain module (Version 22)
-    - Oracle GraalVM Enterprise Edition Python for JDK11 (Version 21.2.0)
+    - Oracle GraalVM Enterprise Edition Python for JDK17 (Version 22)
-    - Oracle GraalVM Enterprise Edition Ruby for JDK11 (Version 21.2.0)
+    - Oracle GraalVM Enterprise Edition Ruby for JDK17 (Version 22)
-3. Install the downloaded GraalVM EE core.
+4. Install the downloaded GraalVM EE core.
 This is a `tar.gz` file.
 You will need to extract it to a location that works for you and that will then become the root of your install.
-For example: `/opt/graalvm-ee-java11-21.2.0`
+For example: `/opt/graalvm-ee-java17-22.1.0`
 4. Update your environment in order to add a `GRAALVM_HOME` and add this to the path.
 You can do this by updating your shell startup script in `~/.bash_rc` or `~/.zshrc`:

     ~~~ {.bash}
-    # Using the JDK11 version.
+    # Using the JDK17 version.
-    export GRAALVM_HOME=/opt/graalvm-ee-java11-21.2.0
+    export GRAALVM_HOME=/opt/graalvm-ee-java17-22.1.0
     export JAVA_HOME="${GRAALVM_HOME}"
     # Add the bin dir of GraalVM to your path
     export PATH="${GRAALVM_HOME}/bin:$PATH"